aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/block.md

 <code>time_microseconds: u64</code>
 </dt>
 <dd>
- On-chain time during the block at the given height
+ On&#45;chain time during the block at the given height
 </dd>
 </dl>